Watlington Hill and the Wormsley Estate – An Emblematic Chilterns Walk

 In 1764, the local squire Edward Horne gave Watlington a most unusual talking point.
 He felt that the Norman parish church of St. Leonard, when viewed from his home, would be more impressive if it had a spire.
 To create the illusion, he designed the 270 foot steeple-shaped Watlington White Mark, which he had cut into the chalk escarpment of Watlington Hill, perfectly placed to complete his view.
 (Trees now obscure much of the view.)
 The White mark is one of around fifty hill figures in England.

 From the White Mark, continue steeply downslope heading for a gate in the lower right-hand corner of the National Trust’s Watlington Hill site.
 From the gate head down a short track to meet a road.
-Head down the roadside path for less than 50 meters and then cross the road and turn right into a track signposted as the Ridgeway long distance footpath, which at this point follows the route of the ancient Icknield Way.
+Ignore the footpath opposite to Watlington Chalk Pits.
+Instead follow the roadside path for about 30 metres and then cross the road and turn right into a track signposted as the Ridgeway long distance footpath, which at this point follows the route of the ancient Icknield Way.

 The Icknield Way